pimchanyachitsanga/Pewlett-Hackard-Analysis/README.md

 ## Project Overview & Purpose
 The purpose of this analysis was to help Pewlett-Hackard determine the number of retiring employees per title, and identify employees who are eligible to participate in a mentorship program.

 To perform the analysis, I used Database Diagram to determine primary and foreign key in each data given.
-Then I used SQL queries in pgAdmin to filter, join, and retrive relevant data for the given analysis.
+Then, I used SQL queries in pgAdmin to filter, join, and retrive relevant data for the given analysis.

 ![EmployeeDB](EmployeeDB.png)